What do we do?

 We offer graphic design, branding, logo and package label designs, including book covers and business cards.

 Web design, logo design, package design, product labels, business cards, corporate identity, digital and print media.

 Badass SLP / Fresh SLP

 Design a book cover to be used on Kindle Direct Publishing and two posters that would be used at a conference.

-My contribution to both projects was the design aspect and placement of digital assets and content in a meaningful way that best depicted her intentions.
+Our contribution to both projects was the design aspect and placement of digital assets and content in a meaningful way that best depicted her intentions.
 Keeping in-line with her already established branding colors and fonts.

 The objectives and deliverables, initially were to create a book cover using images my client had sent me for inspiration that she had found on Canva.
 We had to determine if we could use the images for the project first, and after determining that I set about designing the cover with the content she had suggested.

-The next deliverable she asked me to work on was completing two posters that another designer had begun, but was unable to finish.
-I was instructed to prepare the documents in a print-ready format.
+The next deliverable she asked us to work on was completing two posters that another designer had begun, but was unable to finish.
+We were instructed to prepare the documents in a print-ready format.

-I drew upon book covers I had seen in the past to create a simple yet elegant design.
-My client didn’t want anything fancy and was on a tight deadline and needed everything done by the following day.
-I set to work in Photoshop and then transferred everything to Illustrator and saved the documents out as PDF’s for the printer.
+We drew upon book covers we had seen in the past to create a simple yet elegant design.
+The client didn’t want anything fancy and was on a tight deadline and needed everything done by the following day.
+We set to work in Photoshop and then transferred everything to Illustrator and saved the documents out as PDF’s for the printer.

 Business Report Card